1 year, 1 month ago #241976Sabrina PrattParticipant

 So what I am committed to is having conversations about race with people and being curious about how they view it.
 I want the people I talk to feel a safe, open and nonjudgemental space to have the conversation.
 I often find it so heated that its part of the reason the conversation has been suppressed or people don’t talk about it.
 And that’s not helping.

 Alright thats all I got for now.
-This whole things is taking up a lot of my mental space.10 months, 2 weeks ago #241067Brittany CottonParticipant
+This whole things is taking up a lot of my mental space.1 year, 1 month ago #241067Brittany CottonParticipant

 I have been going over this post in my head since I woke up, and as I was falling asleep last night.
 I get stopped at trying to say things perfect, ensuring I don’t mess up or sound ignorant.
 I do a lot of work in my head, instead of being out loud.
 This is true of my own personal writing, and especially when I want to speak of things I feel deeply about but don’t feel its my place, or don’t know how.